Date: 16 June 2016. Safety Nets.

 In other areas there are not quite so many boaters out and about as

-I've found here.
-I'm one of those that waves hello.
+I have found here.
+I am one of those that waves hello.
 My handy-dandy

 nets get in the way of greeting others.